-The CodePen Project Editor is designed to let you preprocess, postprocess, and bundle your files without any tooling setup on your part, so you can get started building with your favorite languages right away.
+The CodePen Project Editor is designed to let you process your files without any tooling setup on your part, so you can get started building with your favorite languages right away.
 There are a few different ways you can choose how your project is processed.

 For most of our preprocessors, you can turn on processing for a file by giving it the appropriate file extension.
 The Project Editor will automatically generate a ‘processed’ version of the file for you.